zeriontech/defi-sdk/docs/creating-your-adapters/interactive-adapters.md

 Use `npx prettier ./contracts/**/*.sol --write` to fix linter issues.

-Add tests for interactions it `test/` directory, use Uniswap, Weth, and other required adapters.
+Add tests for interactions in `test/` directory, use Uniswap, WETH, and other required adapters.